Climate risk insurance

 Since 2013, ARC drought insurance has paid out 65 million US dollars to the governments of Mauritania, Senegal, Malawi, Niger, Zimbabwe, Madagascar and Côte d'Ivoire and to humanitarian players such as the Start Network, assisting more than 3.2 million people in severe drought situations (as at December 2020).

 Since its inception, the InsuResilience Global Partnership has already achieved a great deal.
-More than 800 million euros has been committed by various donors during the period up to 2020 in order to expand and develop insurance and finance solutions for climate and disaster risks.
-Germany is the largest supporter, providing about 670 million euros (as at January 2021).
+More than 1.1 billion euros have been pledged by the various donors so far to expand and develop insurance and financing approaches for climate and disaster risks.
+Germany is the largest supporter with around 800 million euros.

 The funding is intended, among other things, to assist national and sub-national governments in developing comprehensive climate and disaster risk management strategies so as to improve their preparedness for the negative consequences of climate change.